Experience firsthand what Landmark College is doing for our students, what it can do for your college plans, and your success! Register Today

 In general, the average age of diagnosis is around three years old, although a number of the behavioral symptoms of autism are observable by 18 months of age, including: problems with eye contact, not responding to one’s name, joint attention problems, underdeveloped skills in pretend play and imitation and problems with nonverbal communication and language (Lord, 1995; Stone, 1999; Charman, 1997).

-- ASD is diagnosed according to guidelines listed in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition-Text Revision (DSM-IV-TR).
+- ASD is diagnosed according to guidelines listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 If initial screening instruments indicate the possibility of an ASD, a more comprehensive evaluation consisting of neurological assessments and in-depth cognitive and language testing is usually conducted by a multidisciplinary team.

 - Communication: both verbal (spoken) and nonverbal (unspoken, such as pointing, eye contact and smiling)